sclaflin/Frugal-NVR/README.md

         # OPTIONAL: Default is 540.
 Sets the width of the thumbnail images
         # generated for the overview.
 Smaller is faster, bigger is prettier. :)
         thumbnailWidth: 540
-        # OPTIONAL: Default is "/dev/shm".
-Still images are captured from the
-        # camera streams to create the composite view. "/dev/shm" is a ram disk
-        # that can be used to avoid unnecessary wear and tear of a physical
-        # device.
-        stillsPath: /dev/shm
   # The media server provides RTMP live streams of the cameras being monitored.
   mediaServer:
     http: